 Euripides

 Based on the conviction that only translators who write poetry themselves can properly re-create the celebrated and timeless tragedies of Aeschylus, Sophocles, and Euripides, the Greek Tragedy in New Translations offers new translations that go be...

-Imagery of Euripides
+Three Plays of Euripides

+Euripides